BOAKYE-KWARTENG/TRAVEL-INSURANCE-PURCHASE-PREDICTION/README.md

 # TRAVEL-INSURANCE-PURCHASE-PREDICTION
-Machine Learning approach for predicting prospective travel insurance client.
+As a data analyst and machine learning enthusiast, I utilized a Machine Learning approach to develop a predictive model for identifying potential clients for travel insurance.